 Distrust Doctors ??

-Multiple studies over an extended period of time confirm what most doctors and providers already knew, African Americans are more likely to distrust doctors and other healthcare providers than patients of other ethnic groups.
+Multiple studies over an extended period of time confirm what most doctors and providers already knew, African Americans are more likely to distrust doctors and other healthcare providers than patients of other racial or ethnic groups.

 What many of us did not know was why.
 As providers, we spent many years training to help others.
 Medicine is a service profession.
 Why would anyone suspect our intentions, question our motives, or assign us collectively as untrustworthy?
 The answer lies in the historical experience African Americans had with America’s doctors, hospitals, and researchers.

 While the Tuskegee Syphilis Study is a ‘classic example’ of abuse based purely on race, unfortunately the American experience has many more examples of why African Americans mistrust the medical community.

 From African American’s earliest days in this country, abuse based on race was commonplace.
 Slaves were frequently used as subjects for dissection, surgical experimentation, and medical testing.
 J. Marion Sims, MD, the so-called father of modern gynecology perfected many of his surgical techniques on slave girls without anesthesia.
 Stories of doctors kidnapping and killing southern blacks for experimentation consistently appear in literature throughout American history.

 As Vanesa Northington Gamble, MD, PhD put in her article “Under the Shadow of Tuskegee: African Americans and Health Care” tales of ‘medical student’ grave robbers, recount the exploitation of southern blacks as their deceased family members would be stolen and sent to northern medical schools for anatomy dissection.
 Dr. Gable writes:

 “These historical examples clearly demonstrate that African Americans’ distrust of the medical profession has a longer history than the public revelations of the Tuskegee Syphilis Study.
 There is a collective memory among African Americans about their exploitation by the medical establishment.”